WWM-housinggame-data-analysis/WWM-R-data-workflow/README.md

 # WWM R Data Workflow

-The purpose of WWM R Data Workflow is to process, analyze and plot WhereWeMoveData
+The purpose of WWM R Data Workflow is to process, analyze and plot WhereWeMove data

 ## Installation